 Virtual Attendees for Live Events

 Another way that VR is having an impact today is the event itself.
-Nothing says being there like a 360 Degree view of the general session like this little snip from the 2016 CAHPERD Conference.
-We do this for some clients and it is actually not as difficult as you might think and a set up like this does not cost what your A/V company wants to charge you… Just throwin that out there too.
+Nothing says being there like a 360-degree view of the general session like this little snip from the 2016 CAHPERD Conference (the video was removed – Sad Face).
+We do this for some clients, and it is actually not as difficult as you might think and a setup like this does not cost what your A/V company wants to charge you… Just throwin’ that out there too.

 For me, the people at home watching your event via VR/360 Video come in one of two flavors, the person that wanted to be there and can’t and the person that you are trying to reel in for next year.
 With either, you can see how this would totally get people pumped to never miss another conference.

 What VR Means for Conference and Event Planners Today

 Yes, VR is a thing.
 Yes, someday, it will play a much more significant role in our live meetings and events.
 No, you don’t have to jump through hoops and spend a crap-ton of cash if you don’t have the bandwidth or the pocket change.